MelvinIdema/MelvinIdema/README.md

 My name is Melvin.
 A front-end developer and student at the University of Applied Sciences Amsterdam.
 Early in my life I discovered a passion that has never left me: programming.
 But more specifically: building a good-looking front-end.
 Oh, and photography, Photoshop, storytelling, UI-design and anything else creative.

 It all started with my own little space on the internet: `toekieclub.tk`.
-Stolen together in second grade from code-snippets on the internet.
+Stolen together in fourth grade from code-snippets on the internet.
 The birth of a life-long passion of mine.

 <br><br>